corrievincent/BIOL-3295/Labs/Lab 7/Lab 7 Instructions.md

   - `P` the proportion of infections that are spread globally.
 6. The graphs that you see are plotting:
   - Top left graph: the proportion of patches that are unoccupied (green line), or occupied by infected (red line), or uninfected (black line) sheep.
   - Bottom left right: due to technical considerations, one iteration of the simulation represents a variable amount of time.
-This graph shows the progression of time as a function of the simulation iteration.
+This graph shows the progression of time as a function of the simulation iteration (i.e., one iteration of a for-loop).
   - Large right panel: unoccupied patches are shown in green, infected sheep are red, and susceptible sheep are white.
-7. Note the there tabs in the center `Interface`, `Info`, and `Code`.
+7. Note the there tabs in the center: `Interface`, `Info`, and `Code`.
 Click `Info` and read about the assumptions of the simulation.
 8. Click the `Code` tab to see the code.

 ## Objectives
-The goal of this is to:
+The goal of this lab is to investigate:
-- Investigate the threshold condititions for a disease outbreak, and
+- the threshold condititions for disease outbreaks, and
-- Investigate the effect of local infection spread on disease dynamics.
+- the effect of local infection spread on disease dynamics.

-For these infection dynamics (as described under the `Info` tab), when infections are only spread globally, a disease outbreak might occur if R<sub>0</sub> > 1, where R<sub>0</sub> = (&beta;S<sup>*</sup>)/(&alpha; + d) and where &alpha; is `alpha` and &beta; is `beta`.
+For these infection dynamics (as described under the `Info` tab), when infections are only spread globally, a disease outbreak might occur if R<sub>0</sub> >> 1, where R<sub>0</sub> = (&beta;S<sup>a</sup>)/(&alpha; + d) and where &alpha; is `alpha` and &beta; is `beta`.
 The R<sub>0</sub> equation assumes global reproduction, which is not actually the case for this simulation, and we can't really calculate S<sup>*</sup>, the number of susceptible hosts at equilibrium, but this R<sub>0</sub> will be a useful heuristic to understand whether increasing specific parameters will increase the susceptibility of the population to endemic disease.

 ## To hand-in